pearfalse/bitterlemon/README.md

 # bitterlemon

 Bitterlemon is a data format and Rust library crate to efficiently store bit sequences in byte streams using run-length encoding (RLE).
 Bitterlemon will pack contiguous bit runs into compact RLE representations where it can, and fall back to standard byte packing where RLE can't improve the compression factor.
+There are no limits or compression performance penalties related to input or output size.

 ## Usage